jgm/commonmark-hs/commonmark-extensions/test/math.md

 <span class="math inline">\(\text{Hello $x$ there!}\)</span></p>
 ````````````````````````````````

+The results become inaccurate at over 65,536 levels of nesting.

 To avoid treating currency signs as math delimiters,
 one may occasionally have to backslash-escape them: